savoy32/docs/_tr-overview/specific-syntax.md

-Above covers the use of *-mI* as question particle. *-mI* may also be used as a subordinating conjunction as in *Okulu bitirdin mi işin hazız* 'when/if you finish the school, your job is waiting for you'.
+Above covers the use of *-mI* as question particle. *-mI* may also be used as a subordinating conjunction as in *Okulu bitirdin mi işin hazır* 'when/if you finish the school, your job is waiting for you'.
 In this case, we treat it like a `SCONJ` introducing a conditional adverbial clause.
 It is attached to the head of the clause with `mark`.